mathijsdevaan/academic-kickstart/content/authors/admin/_index.md

    link = "img/cv_mathijs.pdf"

 +++
-I am an Associate Professor of Business Administration at the [Haas School of Business](https://haas.berkeley.edu/faculty/de-vaan-mathijs/) at the University of California Berkeley.
+Mathijs de Vaan is an Associate Professor of Business Administration at the [Haas School of Business](https://haas.berkeley.edu/faculty/de-vaan-mathijs/) at the University of California Berkeley.
+His research and teaching interests are in the areas of social networks and influence, artificial intelligence and the future of work, and inefficiences in labor markets.